SciADV-Community/Amadeus-Neo/README.md

 sudo install -d -m 0770 -o 10001 -g 10001 /srv/amadeus-neo/data
 ```

 The compose file maps `/srv/amadeus-neo/data` on the host to `/app/data` in the container.
 SQLite stores `amadeus.sqlite3` and its WAL/journal files there.
+Runtime cache files, such as playthrough lock-sweep checkpoints, are stored under `/app/data/cache`.

 Pull and start the bot: